 When Fear and Panic Sparks Last-Minute Prepping – How Do You Deal With That?

 There is a lot of insanity going on right now.
-We have dismissed other pandemics as minor things, but we have been literally slapped with this current pandemic due to the mass media and the advancements in social media.
+We have dismissed other pandemics as minor, but we have been literally slapped by this current pandemic due to the mass media and social media.
 As more information comes out, we are starting to see how this one could affect us more than we originally thought.

 Colleges are moving to online classes.
-Schools are restricting or canceling activities as well as classes.
+Schools are restricting or canceling activities and classes.
 Major sports arenas and groups are canceling major events and delaying seasons.
 We are also starting to see events being canceled where there would be large groups of people.

 To say that this is concerning is an understatement.
-While I am happy to see this pandemic being taken seriously, I am a bit disturbed to see the overreaction of people on a personal level.
+While I am happy to see this pandemic taken seriously, I am a bit disturbed by people’s overreaction on a personal level.

 As a prepper, you should be prepared for this.
 You should already have food and supplies at home.
-You should have supplies at home like masks, gloves, cold/flu meds, vitamins, and more.
+You should have supplies at home, such as masks, gloves, cold/flu meds, vitamins, and more.
 I can understand running to the store for more supplies, but we should already have this handled.

-What is completely baffling to me is the outright fear and panic buying by a lot of people.
-The lack of foresight already is frustrating to someone who is a prepper.
-However, people who previously scoffed at preppers are rushing the stores and wiping out the shelves.
+What is completely baffling to me is the outright fear and panic buying among many people.
+The lack of foresight is already frustrating to someone who is a prepper.
+However, people who previously scoffed at preppers are rushing to stores and clearing shelves.
 At the same time, those same people are accusing preppers of being hoarders.
 We are witnessing some crazy times.

 However, one thing preppers rarely do is clear the shelves at a store.
 Because we know one thing: